derekjdoug/reading-notes/class-06.md

 To work with the DOM Tree, you first must locate the node you want to work with.
 Then use that node's text content, child elements, and attributes.
+We are then able to work with those elements.
+In this way, we can use JavaScript and how we write our programming to change the state of a web page depending on a how a user interacts with it.
+We can use this to change CSS, HTML elements, the text within elements on a page, or updating other aspects of the experience for the user.

 Information taken from notes while reading *JAVASCRIPT&JQUERY* by Jon Duckett.